Terror and panic in Kathmandu as deadly quake struck

 At the Smarak school in Patan, some 350 people gathered on a playing field, setting up tents, with volunteers handing out tea and water.

-Yira Lama, who had been living in a rented room in Kathmandu but comes from a village not far from the epicenter, said he planned to stay the night there.
+Yira Lama, who had been living in a rented room in Kathmandu but comes from a village not far from the epicentre, said he planned to stay the night there.

 "I spoke to my family in the village and they said our house has been completely destroyed," he said.